Guardians vs. Rangers Player Props Betting Odds

-You can wager on player prop bet odds for Marcus Semien, Jose Ramirez and others on the Texas Rangers and Cleveland Guardians prior to their matchup at 8:05 PM ET on Friday at Globe Life Field.
+Player prop bet options for Marcus Semien, Jose Ramirez and others are available when the Texas Rangers host the Cleveland Guardians at Globe Life Field on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!